-This Handbook is available to all students in the medicine course and the combined Science and Medicine course at the time of enrolment and it is important that you read the contents of this and succeeding editions and to retain it for reference.
-Information about course content, assessment procedures and rules of progression for each year of the course are published in the Handbook and will not be made available to students in any other form.
+This Handbook is available to all students in the medicine course and the combined Science and Medicine course and it is important that you read it and succeeding editions, and retain it for reference.
+Information about course content, assessment procedures and rules of progression for each year of the course is published in the Handbook and will not be made available to students in any other form.
 You are advised also to consult frequently the noticeboards in the various Schools and in the foyer of the Wallace Wurth Building, as well as the official noticeboards of the University.